All activities should be supervised by an adult. As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links.

 How to teach kids the nine forms of Durga?

 Each day of Navarathri is dedicated to one Goddess.
 And it will be perfect for teaching about one form every day with stories and facts.

 Use these image cards to show the form of Durga and read out the facts of her manifestation.
-The fact cards have information about how she looks, what she carries in her arms, and her vahana.
+The fact cards have information about how she looks, what she carries in her arms, and her Vahana.
 It also has a brief story of the manifestation.

 This Fun circle Puzzle activity is a Hands-on way to Learn the 9 Forms of Durga.
 Ideally suitable for kids above four years, who can read.

 Print them in Cardstock and cut the pieces out.
 You will get 10 fact cards, 9 Image cards, 9 Name cards and a Circle.
-You can laminate them for durability, but I do not recommend it if your child is 4+ years.
+You can laminate them for durability, but I do not recommend them if your child is 4+ years.
 Printing on thick paper is more than enough to last a few times.

 How do you Store these cards?
 My personal choice would be Letter Envelopes, and a B5 Size Envelop is perfect for storing these cards.
-The printable also has a label, helps you to organise.
+The printable also has a label, which helps you to organise.

 How to use the 9 forms of Durga printable?

-This is a Montessori inspired learning pack, and there are many creative ways to play with the printables; I listed a few ones here.
+This is a Montessori-inspired learning pack, and there are many creative ways to play with the printables; I listed a few ones here.